 But rushing into the building process without the necessary prep work is a mistake.
 If you haven’t validated your idea so you know exactly what you need to build, you’ll be slowed down in the long run with more iterations needed, lack of product-market fit, and slower growth.

 Instead, start by refining your vision.
 The more clarity you have, the easier (and faster) building will be.
-You should define your:
+Define your:

 Step 2: Choose your monetization model